-where $\circ$ denotes the element-wise product.
-We refer to the model in the form of Eq.~(\ref{sem2}) as Augmented SEM (ASEM).
+where $\circ$ is the element-wise product.
+In this formulation, if $A_{ji}=0$, then $X_i$ does not depend on the input $X_j$ anymore for any function $g_i$.
+Thus, $A_i$ can be viewed as a \emph{mask} to remove non-causal inputs.

-Based on Eq.~(\ref{sem2}), it appears that we could use a parametric or nonparametric model, together with a $d\times d$ binary matrix, to fit the observed data under the acyclicity constraint.
-Once we obtain the fitted model $\hat h_i$ and $\hat A_i$, we may output the graph indicated by $[\hat A_1|\hat A_2|\cdots|\hat A_d]$ as our estimate of the causal structure.
-Unfortunately, even if we can fit the data perfectly, it is not clear whether the estimated binary matrix indeed indicates the true causal graph: there may exist $h_i, A_i$ and $h_i', A_i'$ that induce the same distribution $P(X)$ but $A_i$ and $A_i'$ disagree for some $i$.
-In this section, we characterize the identifiability issue of the ASEM.
-A practical gradient-based algorithm for estimating the ASEM will be given in the next section.
+Similar to existing gradient-based methods, it appears that we could use a parametric or nonparametric model, together with a $d\times d$ binary matrix, to fit the observed data under the acyclicity constraint.
+With the fitted model $\hat g_i$ and $\hat A_i$, we may output the graph indicated by $[\hat A_1|\hat A_2|\cdots|\hat A_d]$ as our estimated structure.
+Unfortunately, even if we can fit the data perfectly, it is not clear whether the estimated binary matrix indicates the true causal graph: there may exist $g_i$, $A_i$ and $g_i'$, $A_i'$ that induce the same distribution $P(X)$, but $A_i$ and $A_i'$ disagree for some $i$.
+In the following, we show that such a formulation results in identification of a super-graph of the true graph under suitable conditions.